ox-it/talks.ox/docs/source/http_api/endpoints/search.rst

     * Format :code: `dd/mm/yy`

 subdepartments : boolean, optional
-    * If true, include all sub-organisations of the specified department within the search
+    * If true, include all sub-organisations of the specified department within the search (see organising_department below)
     * Defaults to **true**.

+count : integer, optional
+    * Number of talks to return per page

 The parameters below can each be repeated multiple times